yazidkucrit/device_xiaomi_selene/README.md

-TWRP Device Tree for Redmi 10
+OrangeFox Recovery Device Tree for Redmi 10
 ===========================================

 The Redmi 10 is a budget range smartphone from Redmi, Released 2021, August 20